andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 We use the factor of 2 based on [68–95–99.7 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule).

-So for sample project it will be: It will take from 21 to 183 days.
+So for the sample project, it will be: It will take from 21 to 183 days.

 Or you can drop the lower bound and just say: It will take from 102 to 183 days.